Time step rescaling recovers continuous-time dynamical properties for discrete-time Langevin integration of nonequilibrium systems: Theory

-There are several other criteria that one may want an integrator to satisfy, not the least being ease of implementation and analysis.
-Additionally, an integrator that is computationally efficient should have an accuracy that scales reasonably with time step length (here, quadratically, the same accuracy order as popular symplectic integration schemes for deterministic dynamics), permitting relatively large time steps; minimize the number of force evaluations (one per time step) so as to minimize computational effort; easily incorporate constraints (typically reflecting covalent chemical bonds to light elements such as hydrogen) that eliminate the need for simulation of the fastest modes of the system.
-Path sampling~\cite{stoltz:j-comput-phys:2007:path-sampling} or path reweighting~\cite{minh-chodera:jcp:2009:path-reweighting,chodera:jcp:2011:dynamical-reweighting} strategies often require an integrator that induces an irreducible Markov chain (\emph{i.e.}, it is possible to transition from any phase space point to any other in a single time step through specific choice of the random variables~\cite{Lelievre2010a}) and that for a given trajectory has a readily evaluated path action that governs the probability of that trajectory within the ensemble.
+There are several other criteria that one may want an integrator to satisfy, not the least \jdc{of which} being ease of implementation and analysis.
+Additionally, an integrator that is computationally efficient should have an accuracy that scales reasonably with time step length (here, quadratically, the same accuracy order as popular symplectic integration schemes for deterministic dynamics such as velocity Verlet), permitting relatively large time steps; minimize the number of force evaluations (one per time step) so as to minimize computational effort; and easily incorporate constraints (typically reflecting covalent chemical bonds to light elements such as hydrogen) that \jdc{push the integrator stability limit to larger time step}.
+Path sampling~\cite{stoltz:j-comput-phys:2007:path-sampling} or path reweighting~\cite{minh-chodera:jcp:2009:path-reweighting,chodera:jcp:2011:dynamical-reweighting} strategies often require an integrator that induces an irreducible Markov chain (\emph{i.e.}, it is possible to transition from any phase space point to any other in a single time step through specific choice of the random variables~\cite{Lelievre2010a}) and that for a given trajectory has a readily evaluated path action that governs the probability of that trajectory within the \jdc{dynamical} ensemble.

 Indeed, the task is further complicated when the integrator must produce thermodynamically-consistent nonequilibrium simulations.
 To facilitate the use of nonequilibrium fluctuation relations~\cite{Jarzynski:2011hl} and estimators derived from them, the integrator must properly split dynamics into stochastic, explicit Hamiltonian-update, and deterministic substeps that distinguish between the heat, work, and shadow work.\bibnote{The \emph{shadow work} denotes the net energy change during deterministic symplectic substeps that, due to their discretization, do not preserve the system Hamiltonian.
 For a detailed discussion of shadow work and its importance in nonequilibrium fluctuation relations, see Ref.~\citenum{Sivak:2013ke}} For the calculated works to be thermodynamically meaningful, the integrator must also have a form symmetric under time-reversal.